Septic Arthritis Treatment & Management

 Initial antibiotic choices must be empirical, based on the sensitivity pattern of the pathogens of the community.
 Consider the rise of resistance among potential bacteria when choosing an initial antibiotic regimen.
 If local incidence of MRSA is high (in particular, marked increase in the resistance of the pneumococcus), prescribe alternate antibiotics initially.
 Because many isolates of group B streptococci have become tolerant of penicillin, use a combination of penicillin and gentamicin or a later-generation cephalosporin.
 MRSA is becoming established outside of the hospital setting.
 Enterobacteriaceae and P aeruginosa are becoming more resistant to multiple antibiotics.
 Knowing the resistance patterns in the community, as well as in the hospital, is most important.

-Preferably, the antibiotic should be bactericidal with some effect against the slow-growing organisms that are protected within a biofilm (eg, coagulase-negative S aureus [CONS]).
-Rifampin fulfills these requirements; however, this agent should never be used alone because of the rapid development of bacterial resistance to the drug.
+Preferably, the antibiotic should be bactericidal with some effect against the slow-growing organisms that are protected within a biofilm (eg, coagulase-negative S aureus [CoNS]) and S aureus.
+Rifampin fulfills these requirements.
+This agent should never be used alone because of the rapid development of bacterial resistance to the drug.

-If, after 5 days of therapy, the joint shows some degree of improvement, consider an empirical trial of an anti-inflammatory agent.
+If, after 5 days of therapy, the joint shows some degree of improvement, consider an empirical trial of an anti-inflammatory agent for increased symptomatic relief.
 If the joint fails to respond after 5 days of appropriate antibiotic therapy (eg, presence of clinically significant fever, continued synovial purulence, persistently positive findings on culture), reassess the therapeutic approach, as follows:

 • Reculture the fluid and reexamine for crystals

-• Perform appropriate serologies for diagnosis of Lyme disease; if these are positive, treat per current guidelines
+• Perform appropriate serologies for diagnosis of Lyme disease; if these are positive, treat per guidelines

 • If fungal or mycobacterial infection is possible, consider obtaining a synovial biopsy

-• Consider the possibility of reactive arthritis; nonsteroidal inflammatory agents (NSAIDs) are the primary therapeutic agents for reactive arthritis
+• Consider the possibility of reactive arthritis; nonsteroidal anti-inflammatory drugs (NSAIDs) are the primary therapeutic agents for reactive arthritis

 • Perform imaging studies, either radiographs or magnetic resonance imaging (MRI), to rule out periarticular osteomyelitis.